A2U8C/DS164_A2M/README.md

 4. Forest guard.

 ### 2.1.
 Attendance marker
-- We have added a two-way authentication process to avoid forgery.
+- We have implemented a two-way authentication process to avoid forgery.
 To mark the attendance follow the procedure :
 1. The officer has to click a picture for face authentication
-2. Scan the QR code and if it matches then he will get verified.
+2. Then the user will be navigated to the QR code section, once the QR code is scanned, the location of the user is also stored to avoid illegitimate attendance marking.

 ### 2.2.
 Resource Allocation(Department Assets, Forests Resources):

 ![Res](Images/allocate.PNG)

-- Our app assists in the allocation and helps to maintain logs.
+- This feature enables the higher officer to allocate and deallocate resources to the lower officers.
+There is a feature of logs which is automatically updated when a resource is allocated or surrendered.
 - DCF/DFO and RFO have the authority to allocate and deallocate the resources to the beat guards.
-- The logs can be viewed by a higher officer which contents Assigned by, Assigned To and Date and Time).
+- The logs can be viewed by the higher officer, which is represented in the yabular format (Assigned by, Assigned To and Date and Time).
-- The beat guard has to return the assigned resource to their superior once the use is done and update in the    application .
+- The beat guard has to return the assigned resource to their superior officer through this application.

 ### 2.3.
 Notification Activity: